huggingface/blog/constitutional_ai.md

 # Oh, honey, let's not go down that road — a different safety style

-To show the flexibility of CAI, we also experimented with adding a add a bit more personality to the model, inspired by the response styles of [xAI's Grok](https://twitter.com/grok), which gives more snarky / sarcastic answers to undesirable requests.
+To show the flexibility of CAI, we also experimented with adding a bit more personality to the model, inspired by the response styles of [xAI's Grok](https://twitter.com/grok), which gives more snarky / sarcastic answers to undesirable requests.

 We focus mainly on these two prompts focusing on removing biased and illegal content: